EchoAlice/Model-Danksharding/README.md

 **TO DO:**
 - Create conditional statements for user input
-- Allow for any string of characters to be used as input
 - Incorperate encryption of data before sending it to nodes
+- Optimize the heck out of this
 - Allow small files to be encoded